Mallorca & Southern Spain - Itinerary

 Ronda, Spain

-Day 12 - Gibraltar & Tarifa: The drive from Ronda to Gibraltar is a scenic adventure through the heart of Andalusia, offering a mix of mountain charm and coastal beauty.
-It’s approximately 1 hour and 40 minutes.
+The drive from Ronda to Gibraltar is a stunning adventure through the heart of Andalusia, offering a beautiful mix of rustic mountain charm and sweeping coastal vistas.
+The trip takes approximately 1 hour and 40 minutes.
+Because you are leaving Spain and entering a British Overseas Territory, do not forget your passport!

-• Perched at the southern tip of the Iberian Peninsula, Gibraltar guards the entrance to the Mediterranean via the Strait of Gibraltar.
+• A Highly Strategic Location: Perched on the southern edge of the Iberian Peninsula, Gibraltar historically guarded the western entrance to the Mediterranean via the Strait of Gibraltar.
+On a clear day, you can head down to Europa Point and easily look directly across the 13-mile strait to see the coast of Africa.

 Gibraltar